Workplace Accommodation UPPS

 g. provision of qualified readers or interpreters.

-02.05 Texas State employees who require use of a service animal must demonstrate that the service animal is needed as a reasonable accommodation that is linked to their specific disability, as outlined in the Procedures for Service Animals at Texas State (see Attachment I).
+*02.05 Texas State employees who require use of a service animal must demonstrate that the service animal is needed as a reasonable accommodation that is linked to their specific disability, as outlined in the Procedure for Service or Assistance Animals at Texas State.

 03. PROCEDURES FOR REQUESTING ACCOMMODATIONS